trenskow/app/README.md

 ###### Catch all

-There is also a catch-all variant, which makes the handler handle the path and subsequent subpaths.
+There is also a catch-all variant, which makes the handler able to handle the all paths from that endpoint (useful when serving files from a directory).

 Below is an example.